Who’s favorite side dish is mashed potatoes?! Me me me me me!! Belle Belle Belle Belle!! We love mashed potatoes, AKA, the ultimate comfort food.

 Start with 6-7 medium to large Russet Potatoes.
-I wouldn’t stray away from the russet variety unless you’re using a red potato … which is a different texture but also mashes well.
+Don’t stray away from the russet variety unless you’re using a red potato which is (obviously) a different texture but also mashes well.

-Next, put these guys in a large pot and cover with a couple inches of salted water.
+Next, place them in a large pot and cover with a couple inches of heavily salted water.

 Once the water begins boiling, I let them boil for 15-20 minutes.
 You can easily tell the potatoes are ready once they become “fork-tender”…. so…. poke them with a fork.
-Are they tender enough that your poke was effortless?
-If so, they’re done. 🙂
+The sides should flake off easily.

-Then I “mash.”
 You can use a potato masher, or a hand mixer… or even a stand mixer if you choose!
+Begin mashing.
 I typically use my hand mixer.

-Next comes the milk.
-I start by incorporating a little at a time until I have the consistency I want.
+Now add the milk (and heavy cream if using).
+Start by incorporating a little at a time until you have the consistency you want.

 The Best Mashed Potatoes

 - 2 sticks (1 cup) Unsalted Butter